 Van Life: Your Home on the Road ($16.99)

 We found this book at the famous Powell’s bookstore in Portland.
 It sort of just jumped out at us.
 It’s the perfect book for that #vanlife lover in your life.
 Warning: upon reading you might have the urge to quit your job and go on a very long adventure.
+Like this?
+We’ve got a whole post devoted to some of the most inspirational and best van life books.

 My brother introduced us to this little tool.
 It’s guaranteed to spark, every single time.
 Plus it’s small enough to keep in the smallest corner of even the smallest adventure mobiles.